Doyle Schick

-Doyle Dean Schick (February 23, 1939 – February 27, 2001) was an American football cornerback in the National Football League for the Washington Redskins.
-He played college football at the University of Kansas and was drafted in the fourteenth round of the 1961 NFL Draft.
+Doyle Dean Schick (February 23, 1939 – February 27, 2001) was an American professional football cornerback in the National Football League (NFL) for the Washington Redskins.
+He played college football at the University of Kansas and was drafted in the fourteenth round of the 1961 NFL draft.
 After his NFL career was over he was the head coach of several high school football teams in Kansas.